Dolphin Tale: Plot

-News comes that Kyle has been injured in an explosion and is returning home for treatment.
+The news comes that Kyle has been injured severely in an explosion and is returning home for treatment.
 Sawyer is excited to see him, but devastated when Kyle skips his own welcoming party and stays at the local Department of Veterans Affairs Medical Center, where Dr. Cameron McCarthy develops prosthetic limbs.
 Sawyer and his mother visit Kyle there, but Sawyer is insulted when Kyle asks them to leave.
 Not wanting to upset Sawyer, Kyle takes Sawyer for a walk and explains his situation and that he needs some time.
-Sawyer then asks Dr. McCarthy if he could make a prosthetic tail for Winter.
-McCarthy agrees to do so and convinces his prosthetic supplier Hanger Prosthetics and Orthotics to supply the parts at no cost.
-Dr. McCarthy manufactures a "homemade" model tail while waiting for the real one to arrive, but Winter rejects it by banging it against the pool wall.
-Meanwhile, Kyle gets more depressed when his friend and swimming partner, Donovan Peck, beats Kyle's old swimming records.
+At Sawyer's request, McCarthy agrees to make a prosthetic tail for Winter and convinces his prosthetic supplier Hanger Prosthetics and Orthotics to supply the parts at no cost.
+McCarthy manufactures a "homemade" model tail while waiting for the real one to arrive, but Winter rejects it by banging it against the pool wall.
+Meanwhile, Kyle gets more depressed when his friend and swimming partner, Donovan Peck, beats his old swimming records.
 McCarthy persuades Kyle to go home.

-The CMA, already in financial peril, is heavily damaged by a hurricane.
-The board of directors agrees to close up and sell the land to a real estate developer, and finds homes for all the animals except Winter; due to her condition she is not wanted, and may have to be put down.
+Faced with financial trouble, the CMA is heavily damaged by a hurricane.
+The board of directors agrees to close up and sell the land to a real estate developer.
+It finds homes for all the animals except Winter, who is not wanted due to her disability and may have to be euthanized.
 Kyle visits CMA and sees that Winter is like him, with a damaged limb.
-However, inspired by a girl with a prosthetic limb whose mother drives her 8 hours from Atlanta, Georgia to visit Winter, Sawyer imagines holding a "Save Winter Day" to save the facility.
-Clay is not convinced, but he reconsiders after talking with his father, Reed.
-Kyle agrees to race Donovan Peck and persuades Bay News 9 to cover the event.
+Inspired by a girl with a prosthetic limb whose mother drives her eight hours from Atlanta to visit Winter, Sawyer imagines holding a "Save Winter Day" to save the facility.
+Clay is at first unconvinced, but he reconsiders after talking with his father, Reed.
+Kyle agrees to race Donovan and persuades Bay News 9 to cover the event.

-The Hanger-supplied tail finally arrives; however, Winter rejects it too.
+The Hanger-supplied tail finally arrives; however, Winter refuses it as well.
 Sawyer then realizes what the real problem is: the plastic base for the tail is irritating her skin.
-Therefore, McCarthy develops an alternative gel-like sock which he calls "Winter's Gel" (which is the real name of the Hanger product used to attach prosthetic limbs, developed during research with Winter).
-Winter accepts this new prosthetic tail.
+McCarthy develops an alternative gel-like sock which he calls "Winter's Gel" (which is the real name of the Hanger product used to attach prosthetic limbs, developed during research with Winter) and Winter accepts this new prosthetic tail.

 At Save Winter Day, the work with Winter impresses everyone.
 Sawyer's teacher gives him school credit, allowing him to pass summer school.
-The fisherman who found Winter on the beach comes too.
+The fisherman who found Winter on the beach comes, too.
+Kyle and Donovan race, but there is no clear winner as it turns into a race for fun after Winter and many children get in the water.
 The real estate developer decides to keep CMA open and to support it financially.
-With Winter's help, Kyle then wins a swimming race against Donovan.

 The ending shows documentary footage from Winter's actual rescue, several of the prosthetic tails that Winter has worn, and scenes of real amputees visiting Winter at the Clearwater Marine Aquarium.